DarkGhostHunter/RutUtils/README.md

 ### Creating a RUT

-There are two ways to create a RUT: manual instancing and using the `make()` static helper.
+There are two ways to create a RUT: manual instancing, which is strict, and using the `make()` static helper.

 Using manual instantiation allows you to create a RUT by the given number and verification digit quickly.